pabloli/sw-modeling-2016b-uml/Make-Purchase Case.md

 -	Customer: 	Wants Secure transaction.
                          Wants a easy and fast buying experience.

--	Identity Provider:    Wants to validate the identity.
+-	Identity Provider:    Wants to collect customer information.
 -   Credit payment service: Wants to receive the order to pay for the item, Interested on commision fee.
 -   Paypal: Wants to receive the order to pay for the item, Interested on commision fee.